CUCyber/presentations/misc/physical.md

 ## Secured vs. Unsecured

 * A secured area is an area where people are assumed to have permission to be there
-* An Unsecured area is an area where people can easily get to
+* An unsecured area is an area where people can easily get to
 * Physical security is the idea of keeping these areas separate